 Those are the basics, but we’ll also provide you with information to help you understand the following:

-- What is the United States Medical Licensing Examination® (USMLE), why is Step 1 of that exam so important, and how do AUC students perform on it?
+- What is the United States Medical Licensing Examination® (USMLE) and how do AUC students perform on it?

 - What is the residency match and how do AUC graduates perform in it?

 - How is the AUC curriculum set up, who teaches it, and what do students learn?

 3 Facts You May Not Have Known About AUC

 Want a sneak peek of what you’ll be learning about in the next few pages of this guide?
 See below for three frequently asked questions from parents interested in learning more about AUC.
 They cover topics like accreditation, physician licensure in the United States, and what types of students we're ultimately looking for.